-Khadijah-Catherine Taylor is Muslim-Puerto Rican journalist with a vision to bring community awareness through storytelling.
-She is the only Puerto Rican-Muslim woman CEO of media company in Newark New Jersey.
+Khadijah-Catherine Taylor is a Muslim-Puerto Rican journalist with a vision to bring community awareness through storytelling.
+She is the only Puerto Rican-Muslim woman CEO of a media company in Newark New Jersey.

-She is a Rutgers-Newark Graduate with a BA in Journalism and International Affairs and former Resident Partner at Express Newark a shared space for the community and artists of different genre.
+She is a Rutgers-Newark Graduate with a BA in Journalism and International Affairs and a former Resident Partner at Express Newark a shared space for the community and artists of different genres.

 KC Taylor, Director of A Mother's Cry.

 Each project I make is different, and I've found that each person takes something different with them.
-Our current culture, and generation, is prone to listening to video media rather than sit and read.
+Our current culture, and generation, are prone to listening to video media rather than sitting and reading.

-Before I made “A Mothers Cry, my first film, I saw other interviews and documentary base on the same stories, but never from the mother's perspective or a particular community.
+Before I made “A Mothers Cry, my first documentary, I saw other interviews and documentaries based on the same stories, but never from the mother's perspective or a particular community.

 I am very excited that our films can become a way to empower women to share their stories.
 Stories that would resonate with every woman all around the world.
 I feel passionate about the community I live in and my hope is to inspire other women to serve as a power of examples for all to follow.
 Not only do I want to inspire but I also want to bring awareness across the United States and worldwide.

 Newark Speaks 2U, We are storytellers.
 It’s a woman own media company, partnering with other companies to service Newark, New Jersey.
 NS2U was established in June 2017.
 We specialize in storytelling through documentaries, photography, and narratives.